 Khirsu (60 km)

 If you have an extra day, consider driving to Khirsu, another quiet hill station in Pauri Garhwal.
 Khirsu offers stunning views of the snow-capped Himalayan peaks and is even quieter than Lansdowne.
 The drive takes about 2 hours and passes through beautiful Garhwali countryside.
+If your trip has a full 3 days, you could also combine this with the broader Garhwal itinerary loop covering multiple Pauri Garhwal hill towns.

 Where to Stay in Lansdowne?